-- Maximum number of active channels, which MUST be 4 or greater. - Maximum number of 3.2 MHz channels, which MUST be no greater than the maximum number of active channels supported. - Maximum number of 6.4 MHz channels, which MUST be no greater than the maximum number of 3.2 MHz channels supported, and MUST be 4 or greater. - Selective Active Code capability yes/no.
+- Maximum number of active channels, which MUST be 4 or greater. - Maximum number of 3.2 MHz channels, which MUST be no greater than the maximum number of active channels supported. - Maximum number of 6.4 MHz channels, which MUST be no greater than the maximum number of 3.2 MHz channels supported.
+The maximum number of 6.4 MHz channels MUST be 4 or greater.
+34 - Selective Active Code capability yes/no.